-- for economic development purposes to provide local business with affordable premises and agricultural land to local farmers. - for the provision of community services such as town council premises, garage/garden plots and travellers site.
+- for economic development purposes to provide local business with affordable premises and agricultural land to local farmers.

-The future minimum lease payments receivable under non-cancellable leases in future years are:
+- for the provision of community services such as town council premises, garage/garden plots etc. The future minimum lease payments receivable under non-cancellable leases in future years are:

-31 March 2022 £000s 31 March 2023 £000s
+31 March 2023 £000s 31 March 2024 £000s

 Not later than 1 year 55 55

-Later than 1 year but not later than 5 years 220 205
+Later than 1 year but not later than 5 years 205 168

-Later than 5 years 741 646
+Later than 5 years 646 628

-Total Payments Receivable 1,016 906
+Total Payments Receivable 906 851

-14. Investments in Associates and Joint Ventures and Community Infrastructure Levy
+14. Investments in Associates and Joint Ventures

-Big Sky
+Big Sky Living Group

-The Council owns 100% of the shares in its subsidiary Big Sky Ventures Ltd, the parent company of Big Sky Developments Ltd and Big Sky Property Management Ltd. The results of the Big Sky Group are consolidated into the Council's Group Accounts on a line by line basis.
+The Council owns 100% of the shares in its subsidiary Big Sky Ventures Ltd, the parent company of Big Sky Developments Ltd and Big Sky Property Management Ltd. The results of the Big Sky Group are consolidated into the Council's Group Accounts on a line-by-line basis.